Congo Free State: International criticism

 Leopold ran up high debts with his Congo investments before the beginning of the worldwide rubber boom in the 1890s.
 Prices increased throughout the decade as industries discovered new uses for rubber in tires, hoses, tubing, insulation for telegraph and telephone cables and wiring.
 By the late-1890s, wild rubber had far surpassed ivory as the main source of revenue from the Congo Free State.
 The peak year was 1903, with rubber fetching the highest price and concessionary companies raking in the highest profits.

 However, the boom sparked efforts to find lower-cost producers.
 Congolese concessionary companies started facing competition from rubber cultivation in Southeast Asia and Latin America.
 As plantations were begun in other tropical regions around the world, the global price of rubber started to dip.
 Competition heightened the drive to exploit forced labour in the Congo in order to lower production costs.
 Meanwhile, the cost of enforcement was eating away at profit margins, along with the toll taken by the increasingly unsustainable harvesting methods.
 As competition from other areas of rubber cultivation mounted, Leopold's private rule was left increasingly vulnerable to international scrutiny.

 Missionaries carefully documented and exposed atrocities committed.
-Eye-witness reports from missionaries portrayed actions by the State that broke laws set by the European nations.
+Eye-witness reports from missionaries portrayed actions by the state that broke laws set by the European nations.
 As rumours circulated Leopold attempted to discredit them, even creating a Commission for the Protection of the Natives.
 In January 1908, William Henry Sheppard published a report on colonial abuses in the American Presbyterian Congo Mission (APCM) newsletter, and both he and William Morrison were sued for libel against the Kasai Rubber Company (Compagnie de Kasai), a prominent Belgian rubber contractor in the area.
-When the case went to court in September 1909, the two missionaries had support from the CRA, American Progressives, and their lawyer Emile Vandervelde.
+When the case went to court in September 1909, the two missionaries had support from the CRA, US Progressives, and their lawyer Emile Vandervelde.
 The judge acquitted Sheppard (Morrison had been acquitted earlier on a technicality) on the premise that his editorial had not named the major company, but smaller charter companies instead.
 However, it is likely that the case was decided in favour of Sheppard as a result of international politics; the US, socially in support of the missionaries, had questioned the validity of King Leopold II's rule over the Congo.

 Sheppard's documented cases of cruelty or violence were in direct violation of the Berlin Act of 1885, which gave Leopold II control over the Congo as long as he "care[d] for the improvements of their conditions of their moral and material well-being" and "help[ed] in suppressing slavery."
 However, historians have noted that he and other missionaries have traditionally received little recognition for their contributions and reports.